It’s official: wokeism is receding.

 I have a different theory: social movements, especially in the short term, are motivated by rewards and victories more than ideas.
 The first big victory of the third awokening, gay marriage, energized the movement and made them push harder.
 They haven’t accmplished anything of value since then, so the movement naturally lost its energy and receded.

 What the woke has wanted for the past 70 years is equality in status between races and less racism in society.
 Explicit racism and discrimination are much less common than they used to be in the past, and implicit racism as well — self-deception exists but it isn’t perfect.
-The differences in markers of status, like education and income, have been pretty stagnant for the last 100 years:
+The differences in markers of status like education and income have been pretty stagnant for the last 100 years:

 It’s impossible to change the existence of the racial differences because they are genetically caused.
-Racism can be culturally surpressed, but it cannot be truly eliminated; the existence of racial differences, neuroticism as a personality trait, and the fact that conflict theory is true3 all make it so that some fraction of the population will always be racist.
+Racism can be culturally surpressed, but it cannot be truly eliminated; the existence of racial differences, neuroticism as a personality trait, and the fact that conflict theory is true3 make it so that some fraction of the population will always be racist.

 30 year cycle theory